-In addition, ACPD has created a Community Capacity Funding Grant to increase the number and diversity of community-based providers that have the capacity to gain and successfully implement Department and County contracts, and have the skills to support, enhance, and/or improve the lives of system involved and atpromise youth.
-To achieve this, the County's Community Capacity Fund will provide organizations with critical funding and technical assistance resources to strengthen their capacity.
+In addition, ACPD is working with Elevate Academy to increase the number and diversity of community-based providers that have the capacity to gain and successfully implement Department and County contracts, and have the skills to support, enhance, and/or improve the lives of system involved and at-promise youth.
+To achieve this, the Elevate Academy will provide organizations with critical funding and technical assistance resources to strengthen their capacity.
 CBOs will be provided with extensive training to build infrastructure that will enable them to successfully provide services and report on outcomes of those services.